4 Real World Blockchain Applications

 A blockchain system runs without the concept of “human trust”.
 As Derin Cag in his Richtopia article states, “It assumes that any insider or outsider can compromise the system at any moment and hence it is independent of “human ethics”.

 The blockchain allows one to store data and secure it using various cryptographic properties such as digital signatures and hashing.
 One of the best features of this is that as soon as data enters a block in a blockchain it cannot be tampered with.
 This is called “immutability”.

 The blockchain is a decentralized distributed system.
 So how does anything get done if there is no central authority?
 The blockchain is made of a lot of nodes.
 In order for any decision to be taken, the majority of the nodes need to come to a consensus and make a decision.
 So, instead of a central authoritative figure, we have a democratic system.

-These three properties lend itself greatly to cybersecurity.
+These three properties lend themselves greatly to cybersecurity.

 Here are some real-life examples of blockchain companies disrupting the cybersecurity space.

 Guardtime is a data security startup founded by Estonian cryptographer Ahto Buldas.
 They have recently started putting up their sensitive data on the blockchain for the added security.
 Most security companies use the Public Key Infrastructure (PKI) which uses Asymmetric Cryptography and a cache of public keys.
 The problem, however, is that these keys are maintained by a centralized body (Certificate Authority).
 Since the system is centralized they are vulnerable to attacks.